jccuevas/cpp-docs.es-es/docs/mfc/reference/cdockingmanager-class.md

 ### <a name="remarks"></a>Comentarios

-Puede habilitar el menú de sitio del dock mediante una llamada a [CDockingManager::EnableDockSiteMenu](#enabledocksitemenu).
+Puede habilitar el menú sitio de Dock llamando a [CDockingManager:: EnableDockSiteMenu](#enabledocksitemenu).

 ##  <a name="isinadjustlayout"></a>  CDockingManager::IsInAdjustLayout